 Are you on the hunt for the best vacuum cleaner?
-Perhaps your old vacuum cleaner has broken down on you (sad times) or you could do with a second vacuum for use upstairs.
+Perhaps your old vacuum cleaner has broken down on you (sad times) or you could do with a second vacuum for another floor of your home.

 Either way, there's a load of choices out there.
-All the important factors such as suction, weight, and the range of tools that arrive with today's vacuums have all been fine-tuned and the latest models offer an efficient clean that's nothing if not rewarding.
+All the important factors such as suction power, weight and maneuverability, and the range of tools that arrive with today's vacuums have all been fine-tuned and the latest models offer an efficient clean that's nothing if not rewarding.

 Keep scrolling to see our top best vacuum cleaners — and their rankings:

 Have pets at home?
 Then you'll need the best vacuum for pet hair to tame those stray hairs left behind on the carpets, sofa, and car seats.
 Curious about the ever-expanding array of cordless vacuums?
 They seem to get more powerful and last longer on a single charge every day.
 Or put your feet up, and let the best robot vacuums take on the heavy work.